youcefs21/Dependency-Graph-Task-Manager/README.md

 ### Why did you abandon this version?

-t'is the fate of the first concept.
-It's not a very user friendly interface.
-I have taken the lessons I've learnt from this project, and applying them to create something better, coming soon™
+'tis the fate of the first concept.
+It's not a very user friendly interface, and it might be focusing a bit *too much* on the graph.
+I have taken the lessons I've learnt from this project, and applying them to create something better.
+A new Nodify built from the ground up, coming soon™

 ### Is the site still up?